 In practice, the Fourier Transform is usually computed using the Fast Fourier Transform (FFT) algorithm, which is a much faster and more efficient method than the traditional integral approach.
-The Fourier Transform can be used to analyse the frequency content of a signal.
+The Fourier Transform can be used to analyze the frequency content of a signal.

 The transform produces a frequency spectrum, which can be used to identify the frequencies present in a signal.
-This information can be used to filter out unwanted frequencies, or to enhance certain frequencies.
+This information can be used to filter out unwanted frequencies or to enhance certain frequencies.
 The Fourier Transform can also be used to reconstruct a signal from its frequency components.

 The Fourier Transform can be used to study signals in a variety of applications, such as image and audio processing, medical imaging, and communications engineering.

 Increase your Exposure in Electrical & Electronics Engineering.